Pen-y-Fan/go-tutorials/hello/README.md

 Hello, World!
 Don't communicate by sharing memory, share memory by communicating.
 Hi, Gladys.
 Welcome!
+or Great to see you, Gladys!
+or Hail, Gladys!
+Well met!
 greetings: empty name
 exit status 1
 ```